 ANGELS OF DECEPTION - A genre bursting track as it includes a lot of experimental changes.
 It begins with a Synth Pop intro and soft vocals from Matt before he lets rip with some funky Michael Hutchence type vocals.
 This is where the Funk Rock emerges with drum and guitars in harmony.
 After another slow down it tries its hand at some Classic Rock before slowing down to an orchestral, atmospheric finish.
 Simply superb.

 SWEET BIRD OF TRUTH - Anna Domino lends her vocals to this track.
 This is almost a mixture of Funk Rock, Punk, a little Reggae and a little Ska.
-Eerie vocals at times, and angry at others, again it must be an infuential nod to Iggy Pop!
+Eerie vocals at times, and angry at others, again it must be an influential nod to Iggy Pop!

 SLOW TRAIN TO DAWN - Neneh Cherry guest vocalises on this funky Pop track.
 Another engaging chorus, for me lacks a little punch of other notable tracks on this album.
 It seems to be a staple of the many songs around at this time.
 Still it is a decent track.